IvanX8635/github-tutorial/README.md

 **Let say you have committed something and want to go back**
 Do ``git log`` within the repo and identify the checkpoint.

 You can ``git reset --soft HEAD`` to undo the commit and still have what is on stage one commit previously previously.

 ``git reset --hard HEAD`` completely nukes it and resets everything; even what has been added on stage one commit previously.

 ---

 ## Errors
+If you want to uninitialize git you can do ``rm -rf .git`` on the repo.
+Do ``git status`` constantly to keep track of changes made.